The Practical Guide to MCP Auth: Identity, Control & Agent Permissions

 - Under what influence?

-Agents are no longer just tools anymore; they’re decision-makers.
-This fact makes security more about intent (and not just about endpoints).
 Start with identity and make consent explicit.
 Enforce boundaries with policies and log everything.
 Better yet, have monitoring in place that can set off warnings if any suspicious or odd activity happens.

 When your organization has done this, you’ll be ready for MCP-powered agents.
+However, most people are running MCP are doing so blind–without proper observability, logging (like in the video below), or security in place.